-The Open Space Institute protects scenic, natural and historic landscapes to provide public enjoyment, conserve habitat and sustain communities.
+The Open Space Institute protects scenic, natural and historic landscapes to provide public enjoyment, conserve habitat and working lands and sustain communities.

-We gratefully acknowledge that much of OSI’s work in New York State is accomplished through the Open Space Conservancy (OSC), OSI’s land acquisition affiliate, which received a permanent fund from the Lila Acheson and DeWitt Wallace Endowment in 2001.
+We gratefully acknowledge that much of OSI’s work in New York State is accomplished through the Open Space Land Trust, Inc, which received a permanent fund from the Lila Acheson and DeWitt Wallace Endowment in 2001.